David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 It performs the same walk of the expression tree as the above, recursive, memoized scheduling algorithm.
 However, it has a second pass that inserts FIFOs when there are mismatched latencies.
 The FIFOs will match the latencies.
-The scheduling algorithm is (note that no functional version is provided because the list comprehensions become unreadable):
+The scheduling algorithm is below.
+Note: no functional version is provided because the list comprehensions become unreadable.

 ```
 Input: